spendright/scrape-campaigns/README.md

 Using the Data
 --------------

-This is an Open Source project, so *we* don't place any restrictions on the data.
-However, these campaigns are copyrighted by the non-profits who created them, so ideally, you should get their permission before using it for anything more than research, journalism, etc.
+This data probably isn't very useful as-is because different campaigns can refer to the same company in different ways (e.g. "LG", "LGE", "LG Electronics"), and some contain inaccurate brand data.
+Instead, we recommend getting your data from the [here](https://morph.io/spendright-scrapers/everything), which merges together data from the various campaigns in a consistent way.

-Here is the status of the campaigns we scrape:
+Also, please note that *we* don't place any restrictions on the data, but these campaigns are copyrighted by the non-profits who created them.
+Here's the current status of each campaign, to the best of our knowledge:

  * b_corp: The entire list of [Certified B Corporations](http://www.bcorporation.net/).
 Their [Terms of Use](http://www.bcorporation.net/terms-of-use) are horribly awful (they actually threaten to prosecute people who "illegally attempt to mine member data from the site"), but everyone I've actually *talked* to at B Labs has been friendly and supportive.
 As far as I've been able to gather, they just don't want people to somehow pull non-public data from the website.
 Just to be safe, I'd recommend getting writtem permission from them, as required in their Terms of Use (email thelab@bcorporation.net).
  * bang_accord: [Signatories of the Accord on Fire and Building Safety In